Skip to main content

 • If you don't have a Wire Connector you can twist the bare wires together and cover with a small piece of masking tape or other non-conductive tape.

-8. Once we have the Submersible Pump connected we can place it into our water container.
+10. Once we have the Water Pump connected we can place the feed hose into our water container.
 We used a red plastic cup for our demo, and we built up a little wall of LEGO bricks around it to help hold it in place.
-You may want a more stable water container.
-An old food container with a lid you can cut notches out of for the wire and tubing would be ideal.

-• Once we have the Submersible Pump connected we can place it into our water container.
+• Once we have the Water Pump connected we can place the feed hose into our water container.

 • We used a red plastic cup for our demo, and we built up a little wall of LEGO bricks around it to help hold it in place.